-- Response to elimination diet serves as a concluding proof.
+- Response to an elimination diet serves as a concluding proof.
 It leads to resolution of symptoms within 3 to 4 days.

 There are various ancillary tests that one may use to supplement the clinical diagnosis and rule out other closely associated differentials.
-A summary of the same is presented as below:
+A summary of the same is presented below:

-|Intestinal mucosa biopsy findings||Focal colitis with mild linear mucosal erosions without evidence of villous injury is seen.
+|Intestinal mucosa biopsy findings||Focal colitis, with mild linear mucosal erosions, without evidence of villous injury is seen.
 Eosinophilic infiltration is appreciated in abundance.|

 |Fecal mucus smear||Increased polymorphonuclear neutrophils.|

 |Endoscopy||No anatomic abnormalities appreciated.
 Lymphoid nodular hyperplasia and focal erythema are commonly documented.|